git-learning-game/oh-my-git/README.md

    "es_ES": "Arrastre esta tarjeta al área en blanco de arriba para inicializar la máquina del tiempo" }
 ```
-2. Add, into the directory **levels**, the directory with the levels to you want to adding (es. ./levels/fr_FR/LIVELLI )
+2. Add, into the directory **levels**, the directory with the levels do you want to adding (es. ./levels/fr_FR/LIVELLI )
 1. Add, the localization into the dictionary game.langs (es. `var langs = {0: "en_EN", 1: "it_IT", 2: "es_ES"}` the first and default localization it must be en_EN

+If one or more localizations in the descriptions of cards are missing and levels require that card, the game crashes!

 ## Contribute code!